 My research group concentrates on various aspects of neuronal signalling in chronic pain.
 We work towards the goal of furthering our understanding of the ways in which the nervous system responds to peripheral injury, to produce protective (useful) and chronic (non-useful) pain.
 In identifying such mechanisms we aim to contribute to the more effective treatment of pain, by the identification of novel analgesic targets, the development of new, and the better understanding of existing analgesic drugs.

-Current projects centre around inflammatory arthritic pain, in models of rheumatoid arthritis, and neuropathic pain, including in traumatic nerve injury and diabetic neuropathy.
-In a collaborative project with Professor Bridget Lumb (University of Bristol) on arthritic pain, we are studying descending control systems from the brainstem that enhance pain, the central actions of non-steroidal anti-inflammatory drugs (e.g. ketoprofen) on these mechanisms, and spinal cord mechanisms of primary and secondary hyperalgesia.
-We are also investigating the effects of novel anti-nociceptive agents in these models.
-Our work on diabetic neuropathy is in collaboration with Professor David Bates, and Dr Richard Hulse, Cancer Biology (University of Nottingham).
-In this work we are investigating mechanisms of neuronal damage and pain generation in diabetes, and how novel neuroprotective and anti-nociceptive agents might be used to treat diabetic neuropathic pain.
+Previous projects have centred around inflammatory arthritic pain, in models of rheumatoid arthritis, and neuropathic pain, including in traumatic nerve injury and diabetic neuropathy.
+In a collaborative project with Professor Bridget Lumb (University of Bristol) on arthritic pain, we studied descending control systems from the brainstem that enhance pain, the central actions of non-steroidal anti-inflammatory drugs (e.g. ketoprofen) on these mechanisms, and spinal cord mechanisms of primary and secondary hyperalgesia.
+Our work on diabetic neuropathy, in collaboration with Professor David Bates, and Dr Richard Hulse, investigated mechanisms of neuronal damage and pain generation in diabetes, and how novel neuroprotective and anti-nociceptive agents might be used to treat diabetic neuropathic pain.